ukphillips/GABC.DocumentDB/README.md

 	```

-1. Switch to the browser instance in which you have the Azure Preview Portal open.
+1. Switch to the browser instance in which you have the Azure Portal open.
 Verify that the DocumentDB account has been created by looking for your new DocumentDB account under all resources

 1. Click on your new **DocumentDB** account under all resources.